Recurate Annotator — Chrome Extension Architecture¶

 | Strikethrough | text-decoration: line-through, opacity: 0.5, background-color: rgba(239, 68, 68, 0.1) (light red) |

-Annotations are rendered by wrapping the annotated text ranges in <mark> (highlight) or <del> (strikethrough) elements within the ResponseView.
+Annotations are rendered by wrapping the annotated text ranges in <mark> (highlight, deeper, verify) or <del> (strikethrough) elements within the ResponseView.

 Annotation list¶